chrislatina/MLE/README.md

 # ML Eurorack
-Thesis Documentation: Eurorack Module for Machine Listening
+Thesis Documentation: Hardware Module for Machine Listening

 # Proposal
 Abstract — Machine listening provides a set of data with which music can be synthesized, modified, or sonified.
 Real time audio feature extraction opens up new worlds for interactive music, improvisation, and generative composition.
 This project is especially interested in the intersection of machine listening with interactive performance using DIY embedded systems, integrating machine listening with analog synthesizers.